 Licensed Educational Professional

 Now that greater isolation, Zoom meetings, and independent work are prevalent, motivation, organizational skills, prioritizing, and balance are essential.
 Lisa supports students struggling with the demands of working alone and accomplishing tasks that require focusing, prioritizing time, and planning ahead with a minimum of stress.
-She assists them, one-on-one and in groups, in learning self-management and taking initiative to gain what they need to feel successful.
+She assists them, one-on-one and in groups, in learning self-management and taking the initiative to gain what they need to feel successful.

 Lisa works closely and compassionately with students and their families as an educator and consultant in hourly sessions or four-hour packages.

-Lisa holds a Bachelor of Arts in English, a Master of Science in Education from Fordham University, and both an MSW and an LSW from NYU.
+She holds a Bachelor of Arts in English, a Master of Science in Education from Fordham University, and both an MSW and an LSW from NYU.
 Contact Lisa at email@example.com.

 MARGO RUDMAN GOLD